Easiest Business Credit Cards to Get in Canada 2026

 Additional Team Member or Employee Card Fees

 Some providers charge an added fee for each supplementary card, typically $50–$100 annually per user.
 That makes scaling your finance stack costly as your team grows.
+With Venn, employee cards are free and can be issued and managed in real time through a digital dashboard.

 Which Types of Businesses Benefit Most From Easy-Approval Cards in Canada?